Maribor: Culture

 The most listened radio station transmitting from Maribor is the commercial radio station Radio City.
 Other radio stations broadcasting from Maribor include Radio NET FM, Radio Maribor, Rock Maribor, Radio Brezje, and Maribor Študent Radio (MARŠ).

 The alternative scene of Maribor is situated in the Pekarna Cultural Centre, located in a former military bakery area in the Magdalena District.

 Sports

 Team sports

-Maribor is the hometown of the association football club NK Maribor, playing in the Slovenian top division.
+Maribor is the hometown of the football club NK Maribor, playing in the Slovenian top division.
 NK Maribor has won the domestic title a record 16 times and has participated in the UEFA Champions League group stage on three occasions, in 1999, 2014, and 2017.
 The club's home ground is Ljudski vrt, located in the Koroška Vrata district.

-Maribor's handball club is RK Maribor Branik.
-The team competes in the Slovenian First League of Handball and plays home games at Tabor Hall.